LSSI-ETH/plmfit/README.md

 Configure the `.env` file in the root directory as follows:

-For local setups:
+For local setups only DATA_DIR and CONFIG_DIR need to be defined:
 ```
-DATA_DIR='./plmfit'
+DATA_DIR='./data'
+CONFIG_DIR='./config'
 ```

-For Euler and SCRUM an absolute path is required:
+For Euler and SCRUM an absolute path is required.
+To use the SCRUM scripts, the username and virtual environment need to be defined as well:
 ```
 DATA_DIR='/absolute/path/to/plmfit'
+CONFIG_DIR='/absolute/path/to/config'
+SLURM_USERNAME='slurm_username'
+VIRTUAL_ENV='/absolute/path/to/venv'
 ```

-For detailed data structure and setup, refer to the [data management guide](./plmfit/data/README.md).
+For detailed data structure and setup, refer to the [data management guide](./data/README.md).

 ## Supported PLMs
 | Arguments | Model Name | Parameters | No. of Layers | Embedding dim. | Source |